forestryio/forestry.io/hugo/content/blog/empower-content-creators-with-a-modular-content-strategy.md

 ### 3. Making Front Matter Modular

-**What if we just build the whole page from front matter?**
+*What if we just build the whole page from front matter?*

 Instead of thinking about a page as a single continuous block of prose with a header and footer at the ends, we can think of it as a series of distinct sections.

-In this paradigm, a block of content is just one of several possible sections that can be chained together to create the page.
+Using this paradigm, a block of content is just one of several possible sections that can be chained together to create the page.
 Each section has its own front matter schema, and any number of these sections can be defined in a page’s front matter in any combination.
 In your page layout, you just have to iterate over each of these front matter sections and include a corresponding partial that renders the section.

-### Hugo Example
+#### Hugo Example

 A page’s TOML front matter might look something like this: